bullintheserver/linuxstudysessions/topic3.md

     - Can be used in succession to continue filtering
 - `head`
     - Displays first 10 lines of text by default
+    - `-n` specifies number of lines if desired
 - `tail`
     - Displays last 10 lines of text by default
+    - `-n` specifies number of lines if desired
 - `more`
     - Allows for paging through files
 - `less`